gargkeshav2002/ToDoListApplication/README.md

 # ToDoListApplication
-This is the website for To-Do List Application
+This is the website for To-Do List Application.
 For the To-Do List Application check another branch named branch2